 Copy the registration code provided and follow the link to register.
 You will enter your F&M email and registration code on the following page.
 Follow the instructions to create an account.
 You will receive a second email with another confirmation code and link to complete registration.
 Once you’ve done so, log in using your F&M email address and the password you just created.
 You will then see a table with the headings “Collected,” “Reported,” and “Provider.”
 Click on this table to view your results.

 Please also note that if a student or employee has a positive test result indicating infection, they will receive a phone call notifying them of this and providing additional resources and information.
 This phone call will likely show as coming from an unknown number, but the caller will leave a voicemail and identify themself as coming from PWNHealth.
-Students must contact the Student Wellness Center (717-544-9051) and employees must contact Melanie DeSantis, assistant vice president of human resources, as soon as possible if they receive a positive test result.
-Testing is an integral part of our strategy for a safe and productive fall semester, and your maximum cooperation is requested and needed to make this go smoothly.
+For more information on what to do if you receive a positive test result, please review the College's protocol for students who think they may have been exposed to, or are experiencing symptoms of, COVID-19, which includes information for students who have tested positive.

 Will the baseline COVID-19 testing conducted upon arrival to campus be free to students?
 Will the school’s health insurance cover COVID-19 testing and illness thereafter?